-The DMV requires that you have a “Place of Business” that is occupied either continuously or at regular periods by a Dealer where the books and records pertinent to the business are kept.
+The DMV requires all dealers to have a “Place of Business” occupied continuously or at regular periods by a Dealer where the books and records pertinent to the business are kept.

-A “Dealer-Wholesale” that is only involved in the sale of vehicles between licensed Dealers must also have an office, but a display area or signage is not required
+A “Wholesale” Dealer that is only involved in the sale of vehicles between licensed Dealers must also have an office, but a display area or signage is not required

 Property Use Verification

-- Your business location must be in an area zoned and approved for the type of business you wish to conduct, dealers are no longer required to provide “evidence” of this to the DMV.
+- Although your business location must be in an area zoned for the type of business you wish to conduct, dealers are no longer required to provide “evidence” of this to the DMV.

 Your Office must:

-- Be devoted exclusively for the use of your business with entry directly from the outside
+- Be devoted exclusively to the use of your business

 - Have a telephone, desk, and a filing cabinet